otrv4/otrv4/otrv4.md

    1. Reset the state and key variables, as defined in [its section](#resetting-state-variables-and-key-variables).

-1. Transition the protocol state machine to `START`.
+1. Transition the protocol state machine to `FINISHED` state.

 The session expiration time is decided individually by each party so it is possible for one person to have an expiration time of two hours and the other